hoofertech/hoofade/README.md

 3. Create two new Custom Flex Queries:

 ### Portfolio Query Setup
-1. Click "Create New Flex Query"
+1. Login to IBKR Account
+2. Navigate to Performance and Reports > Flex Queries
+3. Select all your target accounts
+4. On the "Activity Flex Query" section, click on "Create" (like a + sign)
-2. Enter basic information:
+5. Enter basic information:
    - Query Name: "Current Portfolio"
-   - Type: "Model Portfolio"
-3. Configure report settings:
-   - Base Currency: Your account's base currency
-   - Date Period: "Today"
-   - Format: XML
-4. Select sections and fields:
-   - Expand "Positions" section
+6. On the "sections" section:
+   - Click on "Open Positions"
       - Required fields:
+         - [x] Account ID
+         - [x] Currency
          - [x] Symbol
+         - [x] Listing Exchange
+         - [x] Underlying Symbol
+         - [x] Expiry
+         - [x] Put/Call
-     - [x] Position
+         - [x] Quantity
-     - [x] Cost Basis
+         - [x] Cost Basis Price
          - [x] Mark Price
+   - Click on "Save"
+7. On the "Delivery Configuration" section:
+   - Make sure all your target accounts are selected
+   - Models: "Optional"
+   - Format: "XML"
+   - Period: "Last Business Day"
+8. On the "General Configuration" section:
+   - Date Format: yyyyMMdd
+   - Time Format: HHmmss
+   - Date/Time Separator: "; (semicolon)"
+   - Profit and Loss: "Default"
+   - Include Canceled Trades?
+"No"
+   - Include Currency Rates?
+"No"
+   - Include Audit Trail Fields?
+"No"
+   - Display Account Alias in Place of Account ID?
+"No"
+   - Breakout by Day?
+"No"
-5. Save the query and note down the Query ID
+9. Save the query and note down the Query ID

 ### Trades Query Setup
-1. Click "Create New Flex Query"
+1. Login to IBKR Account
+2. Navigate to Performance and Reports > Flex Queries
+3. Select all your target accounts
+4. On the "Trade Confirmation Flex Query" section, click on "Create" (like a + sign)
-2. Enter basic information:
+5. Enter basic information:
-   - Query Name: "Recent Trades"
+   - Query Name: "Current Portfolio"
+6. On the "sections" section:
-   - Type: "Trade Confirmation Flex Query"
+   - Click on "Trade Confirmation"
-3. Configure report settings:
-   - Base Currency: Your account's base currency
-   - Date Period: "Last 24 Hours"
-   - Format: XML
-4. Select sections and fields:
-   - Expand "Trades" section
    - Required fields:
+      - [x] Account ID
+      - [x] Currency
       - [x] Symbol
+      - [x] Listing Exchange
+      - [x] Underlying Symbol
+      - [x] Expiry
+      - [x] Put/Call
+      - [x] Trade ID
       - [x] Date/Time
+      - [x] Buy/Sell
       - [x] Quantity
       - [x] Price
+   - Click on "Save"
+7. On the "Delivery Configuration" section:
+   - Make sure all your target accounts are selected
+   - Models: "Optional"
+   - Format: "XML"
-     - [x] Buy/Sell
+   - Period: "Today"
-     - [x] Execution ID
+8. On the "General Configuration" section:
+   - Date Format: yyyyMMdd
+   - Time Format: HHmmss
+   - Date/Time Separator: "; (semicolon)"
+   - Include Canceled Trades?
+"No"
+   - Include Audit Trail Fields?
+"No"
+   - Display Account Alias in Place of Account ID?
+"No"
-5. Save the query and note down the Query ID
+9. Save the query and note down the Query ID

 ### Get Flex Web Service Token
 1. In Account Management, go to Reports > Settings